RoyMagnussen/CottonBox-Data-Centric/README.md

 This is a map generated from the google maps api.

 It shows the location of where the company is located, so that users may be able to contact the company.

+#### 10. Contact Page

+The contact page allows the user to send a message to the company about any issues or queries that they may have by getting them to fill in each of the fields and pressing the send button.

 ### Features Left to Implement